Disclaimer: The information in this blog is accurate as of its publication date. Any updates after that date are not reflected here.

 Can you reapply for British citizenship?

-You will be told in your application refusal if you are eligible to re-apply.
 If you are considering re-applying, we recommend seeking professional advice for your follow-up application.
 We can help to ensure that your application is prepared professionally, in line with all regulations and free from errors.
+The cost of applying for British Citizenship is very high, so you don’t want to repeat the same mistakes again and risk another refusal.

 It may be that you don’t currently meet the residence requirements and you need to stay in the UK for a little longer to meet all eligibility criteria.
 We can advise on the best time to apply and also make sure that there are no errors in your application that could cause issues.